lnw/tropicitydetection/README.md

 ## 'gettropplane'
 'gettropplane' gets the tropicities of each point in a plane perpendicular to either the x, y or z axis.
-The output can be visualized in Mathematica with the commands
+The output can be visualised in Mathematica with the commands
 ```
 'Get["tropplanefile.txt"]'
 'ListDensityPlot[trop]'